jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > Simulated disorder postulates perfect discipline, simulated fear postulates courage; simulated weakness postulates strength.

 You must train how you plan to perform and prepare under the most difficult and varied conditions you can create.
-The goal is to make sure that practice does not occur in a safe and predictable setting because the contest or task will not occur in such an area.&nbsp;
+The goal is to make sure that practice does not occur in a safe and predictable setting because the contest or task will not occur in such an area.

 * You practice when you're tired.
 * You introduce random distractions and variables into the practice arena,.